HL7/VhDir/pages/_includes/vhdir-network-intro.md

+This profile sets minimum expectations for searching for and fetching information associated with a healthcare provider network.
+A network is an aggregation of healthcare organizations and providers that have contracted with a payer to deliver a set of services across a geography.

-This profile sets minimum expectations for the [Network] resource to searching for and fetching a Newtork associated with a provider or organization.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+This profile identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the network resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Organization profile:
+The following are example usage scenarios for the vhdir-network profile:

--   Query by organization name or NPI
+-   TBD

 ##### Mandatory Data Elements and Terminology